mattermost/docs/source/configure/configuration-settings.rst

 *Available in Enterprise Edition E10 and higher*

-Advanced permissions offer Admins a way to restrict actions in Mattermost to authorized users only.
+Advanced permissions offer System Admins a way to restrict actions in Mattermost to authorized users only.
 See `permissions documentation <https://docs.mattermost.com/onboard/advanced-permissions.html>`__ for more details.

 Environment
 -----------